rust-lang/rfcs/text/0000-let-else.md

 **let-else statement**), the counterpart of if-let expressions.

 If the pattern match from the assigned expression succeeds, its bindings are introduced *into the surrounding scope*.
-If it does not succeed, it must diverge (e.g. return or break).
+If it does not succeed, it must diverge (return `!`, e.g. return or break).
 Technically speaking, let-else statements are refutable `let` statements.

 This RFC is a modernization of a [2015 RFC (pull request 1303)][old-rfc] for an almost identical feature.